 Cyberstalking / Cyberbullying:

-Teach Children to use the internet and social networks as a form of communication — —not a place to bully or pick on others.
+Teach Children to use the internet and social networks as a form of communication — not a place to bully or pick on others.
 You may feel safe because you are sitting behind your computer sharing confidential information or saying something that could hurt someone else.
 Words can be extremely hurtful, and we should teach our Children to be responsible for what they say online that could harm themselves or others.

 Photos: